Online learning for English Language Arts is not easy for parents, teachers or students.

 Formal English Language Arts Assessments

-- Reading Assessment Options Reading Journal Digital Format, Retell Relate Reflect Review Book Analysis, Article of the Week, High-Interest Articles
+- Reading Assessment Options for online learning for English Language Arts: Reading Journal Digital Format, Article of the Week, High-Interest Articles

-- Writing Assessment Options: Creative Writing Prompts or Choice Boards
+- Writing Assessment Options for online learning for English Language Arts: Creative Writing Prompts or Choice Boards

-- Speaking Assessment Options: Students can present these to their classmates using Zoom Video Conferencing or Google Hangouts Meet, pre-record themselves using cellphones and upload to Google Classroom or post on Flipgrid.
+- Speaking Assessment Options for online learning for English Language Arts: Students can present these to their classmates using Zoom Video Conferencing or Google Hangouts Meet, pre-record themselves using cellphones and upload to Google Classroom or post on Flipgrid.

 Where to Find Online Books